Heiquanjing/CarND-Traffic-Sign-Classifier-Project/writeup_Chao_Liu.md

 The code for this step is contained in the fifth code cell of the IPython notebook.

-For preprocessing, I just only normalized the image data to the range (0, 1) using the code line X = X / 255 .
+For preprocessing, I just only normalized the image data to the range (-1, 1) using the code line X = (X - 128) / 128 .
 I did NOT grayscale the image and kept the color channels.